 My research interests include state repression, political violence and human rights measurement.
 I specialize in computational methods with a focus on machine learning and text analysis.
 I work on the Sub-national Analysis of Repression Project (SNARP) with Thorin M. Wright, Reed M. Wood, Christopher J. Fariss and K. Chad Clay.

-My research is published or is forthcoming in Governance, International Area Studies Review, International Interactions, International Studies Quarterly, Journal of Conflict Resolution, Journal of Human Rights and Journal of Peace Research.
+My research is published or is forthcoming in Global Studies Quarterly, Governance, International Area Studies Review, International Interactions, International Studies Quarterly, Journal of Conflict Resolution, Journal of Human Rights and Journal of Peace Research.
 I received the ISA Human Rights Section's Steven C. Poe Best Graduate Student Paper Award in 2018 for this article.

 Human Rights Violations in the Name of Countering Terrorism